Guests Escape into a Storybook Vacation at the Disneyland Hotel, Disney’s Grand Californian Hotel & Spa and Disney’s Paradise Pier Hotel

 As part of the Disneyland Resort, these hotels are just steps away from the eclectic mix of dining, entertainment and recreational features of the Downtown Disney District.
 Of course, Disneyland and Disney California Adventure Parks are just a short walk away from any of the on-property hotels.

-Celebrating its 60th anniversary, the reimagined Disneyland Hotel creates a fun, family destination that pays tribute to the early days of Disneyland.
+The reimagined Disneyland Hotel creates a fun, family destination that pays tribute to the early days of Disneyland.
 973 rooms are spread across three themed towers that feature an energy-efficient sky-blue reflective glass exterior.
 The Fantasy Tower lobby showcases Mary Blair artwork, creating an instant connection to “it’s a small world.”
 The Frontier Tower features a scale model of Big Thunder Mountain Railroad in the lobby.
 At the Adventure Tower, guests will see Jungle Cruise characters incorporated into the design.

 The AAA Four Diamond hotel is also home to a unique collection of themed suites immersing guests in a way only Disney can, including the Mickey Mouse Penthouse, Pirates of the Caribbean, Adventureland, Big Thunder and Fairy Tale suites.